nicumicle/simple-jwt-login/README.md

   - parameters: array $payload, array $request
   - return: array $payload
   - description: This hook is called on /auth endpoint.
 Here you can modify payload parameters.

+- simple_jwt_login_no_redirect_message
+  - type: filter
+  - parameters: array $payload, array $request
+  - return: array $payload
+  - description: This hook is called on /autologin endpoint when the option `No Redirect` is selected.
+You can customize the message and add parameters.

 == CORS ==
   The CORS standard it is needed because it allows servers to specify who can access its assets and how the assets can be accessed.
   Cross-origin requests are made using the standard HTTP request methods like GET, POST, PUT, DELETE, etc.